This post first appeared on this blog in 2017.

 Ice Cream in the Arcade – Late Night

-After relaxing for about an hour, I decided we we would get out and get some fresh air (plus, I wanted an ice cream cone).
-We walked the strip (again) for awhile until we stumbled upon an arcade and ice cream parlor all in one.
+After relaxing for about an hour, I decided we would get out and get some fresh air (plus, I wanted an ice cream cone).
+We walked the strip (again) for a while until we stumbled upon an arcade and ice cream parlor all in one.
 (Who would have thought?)

-?
-By the time, the boys’ electronic arcade cards read “zero balance” – my ice cream was gone and it was time to head back to the room for some much needed sleep so that we could head home first thing in the morning. – Which we did.
+By the time, the boys’ electronic arcade cards read “zero balance” – my ice cream was gone and it was time to head back to the room for some much-needed sleep so that we could head home first thing in the morning in which we did.

-What a jammed packed weekend at the Smokies!
+What a jam-packed weekend at the Smokies!
 I am still holding on to so many amazing pictures that I want to share, so next month, when our travels are on a “pause”, I’ll be sharing more of the photos from this trip.